Quick answer

 Quick read

 Don't buy specialty shoes before the first class.
 Wear fitted clothing that allows hip and leg movement: leggings, dance pants, or fitted slacks.
 Avoid jeans and anything stiff.
 Bring a change of clothes if you're unsure.
-After the first session, ask the instructor directly what shoes are recommended: social dance shoes vary meaningfully by style and instructor preference, and buying before that conversation often means buying the wrong shoe.
+After the first session, ask the instructor directly what shoes are recommended, because social dance shoes vary meaningfully by style and instructor preference, and buying before that conversation often means buying the wrong shoe.

 Gear for this situation